types of estrogen

 So, you can see that when the scale is tipped in estrogen dominance, all the good that progesterone does just isn’t enough to create a balance.
 Estrogen “weighs” too much.

-In other words, the dominant estrogen is more than the progesterone can counterbalance.
+In other words, when estrogen is dominant, it is more than the progesterone can counterbalance.

 That’s one way you can have estrogen dominance that can contribute to Mast Cell Activation Syndrome or Histamine Intolerance.